The Award can now be started at:

-Train for, complete a standard practice, and then a qualifying adventurous journey under assessment in the UK or abroad with other participants in a team.
-Expeditions must be undertaken with your Centre or an Approved Activity Provider or Dorset County Council, and will incur an additional cost.
-If our dates don’t suit then there are other options – see the opportunity finder here.
+There are always three stages to your Expedition: Training; Practice, and then a qualifying adventurous journey under assessment in the UK or abroad with other participants in a team.
+Expeditions must be undertaken with your Centre or an Approved Activity Provider or Dorset Council.
 Find out more here.
 Expeditions incur an additional cost.

 Residential (Gold only)

-The DofE Opportunity Finder continuously lists many more DofE residentials here, where opportunities can be filtered as you wish: cost, area type etc .
+The DofE Opportunity Finder continuously lists many more DofE residentials here, where opportunities can be filtered as you wish to cost, area, type etc .
 Potential choices must be agreed by the County Manager and an application form is to be found here.

 Once you’ve found your Centre or decide to join Dorset Independents

-You’ll need to arrange to complete an enrolment form – find the Independents one here and pay a one off DofE participation fee plus an extra charge for County Council admin/support for each level undertaken.
-It is important to confirm exactly what monies are expected, when by the Centre, and when, in order to complete enrolment.
+It is important to confirm exactly what monies are expected by the Centre, and when, in order to complete enrolment.
 All of the Centres have to pay their own costs associated with siting and administering a DofE group which might be levied against the Pack or as a yearly sub.
 There will be expedition costs.

 Help.
-We work closely with the John Thornton Young Achiever’s Foundation to support young people enrolled through Dorset County Council to achieve more than family funds could usually support.
-The form to apply on can be found here.
-Applications must be accompanied by a supporting statement from a DofE leader and sent to the DofE Award Manager: Outdoor Education, Dorset County Council, Colliton Park, Dorchester, Dorset.
+We work closely with the John Thornton Young Achiever’s Foundation to support young people enrolled through Dorset Council to achieve more than family funds could usually support.
+The form to apply on can be found HERE.
+Applications must be accompanied by a supporting statement from a DofE leader and sent to the DofE Award Manager: Outdoor Education, Dorset Council, Colliton Park, Dorchester, Dorset.
 DT11XJ or scanned to email@example.com